Motorcycle ambulance: Israel

-Israel makes extensive use of ambucycles through both Magen David Adom and particularity United Hatzalah.
+Israel makes extensive use of "ambucycles".
+They are particularly associated with the volunteer United Hatzalah, but are also used by Magen David Adom, the national EMS service, which employs a mix of professionals and volunteers.

 Japan

 In some areas of Japan, Japanese fire departments use off-road motorcycles as emergency vehicles.
 They are useful for negotiating the small streets and heavy traffic in the large urban areas of Japanese cities.
 Having off-road motorcycles helps in responding to the mountain hills that are around a lot of cities.
 Some departments would likely have their crews in teams of two or three motorcycles.
-One of the motorcycles carries a first aid kit and/or automated external defibrillator.
+One of the motorcycles carries a first aid kit and / or automated external defibrillator.
 The other motorcycles in this team may carry fire fighting and rescue equipment.
-Most crews are firefighters with training in first responder, First Aid, and/or paramedic.
+Most crews are firefighters with training in first responder, first aid, and / or paramedic.
 Each crew member wears a lightweight fire suit and a fire fighting motorcycle helmet.
-A lot of these motorcycles have their own radio, cargo bays, lights and sirens.
+Many of these motorcycles have their own radio, cargo bays, lights, and sirens.

 Kenya

-Kenya launched her first Paramedic Rider in May 2015 during the Mater Heart Run.
+Kenya launched its first Paramedic Rider in May 2015 during the Mater Heart Run.
 This was done by Avenue Rescue Services Ltd, a member of the Avenue Group of Healthcare Providers.
-Avenue Rescue Services launched 2 motocycles manned by 4 riders.
-The bikes are used as first responder during the busy traffic hours and also for event coverage.
-The Standard chattered International Marathon was the second major event to be covered by the ParaRiders.
-The bikes are equipped to handle most medical and surgical emergencies.
+Avenue Rescue Services launched two motorcycles manned by four riders.
+The motorcycles are used as first responder during the busy traffic hours, and also for event coverage.
+The Standard Chattered International Marathon was the second major event to be covered by the ParaRiders.
+The motorcycles are equipped to handle most medical and surgical emergencies.

 As part of the United Kingdom's Department for International Development (DFID) wider £50 million country programme (2009), they are putting in place among other things a new motorcycle ambulance service.
 The Magunga's Health Centre now operates a motorcycle (sidecar) ambulance service.

 Sarah Brown, Global Patron of the White Ribbon Alliance for Safe Motherhood said:

 Malawi

-They have been used in remote rural areas in Malawi as a means to improve access to obstetric health care facilities for women in labor or needing prenatal care.
-Lightweight off-road motorcycles, equipped with a sidecar holding a stretcher for the patient, have been found to be an efficient supplement, but not replacement for, 4-wheel drive SUV ambulances.
-Purchase prices and operating costs have been found to be a fraction of a four-wheeled vehicle, and the sidecar rigs have been found to be less likely to be misused by diverting them for non-healthcare purposes.
-The lighter sidecar rigs are better able to cope with poor roads and areas that become impassable to heavier cars and trucks during the rainy season.
+Motorcycle ambulances have been used in remote rural areas in Malawi as a means to improve access to obstetric health care facilities for women in labour or needing prenatal care.
+Lightweight off-road motorcycles, equipped with a sidecar holding a stretcher for the patient, have been found to be an efficient supplement, but not replacement for, four-wheel drive SUV ambulances.
+Purchase prices and operating costs have been found to be a fraction of a four-wheeled vehicle, and the sidecar combinations have been found to be less likely to be misused by diverting them for non-healthcare purposes.
+The lighter sidecar combinations are better able to cope with poor roads and areas that become impassable to heavier cars and trucks during the rainy season.
 Disadvantages include the reluctance of drivers to travel at night in some cases, and the inability to carry more than one patient at a time.